orangejulius/blog/source/_posts/2014-12-03-deconstructing-fizz-buzz-with-flip-flops-in-ruby.markdown

 end
 ```

-This code clearly came from an obfuscation contest[1], and I'm not even going to attempt to suggest
+This code clearly came from an obfuscation contest{% fn %}, and I'm not even going to attempt to suggest
 that I understood how this code worked after first reading it.
 But I was intrigued.
 Never mind the
 flip-flop operator, most of this code looks unfamiliar to someone used to reading idiomatic Ruby,
 and I wanted to know how it all worked.
 So lets break it down piece by piece, and see if some sense